hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-particle-scripts.md

 ## Linear Force Affector {#Linear-Force-Affector}

 This affector applies a force vector to all particles to modify their trajectory.
 Can be used for gravity, wind, or any other linear force.
-It’s extra attributes are:
+It's extra attributes are:

 <dl compact="compact">
 <dt>force_vector</dt> <dd>